kaist-plrg/jsaver/INSTALL.md

 $ node index -c
 ```
 Then, copy and paste the data in `output/configurability.csv` to the
 `output/configurability.xlsx` file.
-It shows the chart in Figure 11.
+You can see charts in Figure 11.

 ### RQ4) Adaptability (Section 6.4 - Figure 12 / Figure 13)